-Manufacturers can quickly identify and solve the production constraints that exist in their factory when they have the ability to easily analyze the data collected and generate insights.
+The ability to analyze data being collected is where potential weaknesses that exist in a factory supply chain are revealed.
 Using the harmonious combination of IoT, big data, and analytics enables manufacturers to make better decisions.
-Beyond manufacturing speed, “Industry 4.0” technology also allows machines to detect product failures and defects.
+Beyond manufacturing speed, “Industry 4.0” technology also allows machines to detect product failures/defects.
 Some other additional benefits are:

 Although Industry 4.0 enables factories to produce more, waste less, and innovate faster, there are many challenges associated with building smart factories.
-The amount of data produced is overwhelming; one challenge is sourcing the right devices and technology to connect to sensors and make sense of the data.
+One challenge is sourcing the sensors required to implement those smart factories for industry specific needs.
 This is where we come in.

-Using a combination of IoT technology, wireless connectivity, and big data, Oden Technologies is helping manufacturers optimize production efficiency.
-At Oden Technologies, we provide a device that plugs into almost any kind of machine and is capable of providing actionable insights for manufacturers.
+Using a combination of industrial IoT software, wireless connectivity, and big data, Oden Technologies is helping manufacturers optimize production efficiency.
+At Oden Technologies, we provide a variety of sensor devices that plug into almost any kind of machine and are capable of sending real-time data wirelessly and securely to the cloud.
 We help compile important productivity metrics into one clear interface, with no complicated integrations.

 Regardless of if manufacturers are preparing for Industry 4.0, it’s coming and it’s in their best interest to prepare for it and see what the available technologies are available to optimize for it.
 For those who don’t take this seriously, they may end up just like Sears did.